KPRC-TV: History

 In March 1953, the station operated its first permanent studio located on 3014 Post Oak Road, which later became the Lakes on Post Oak near the Galleria shopping complex in Uptown Houston.
 The studio building was along the street frontage, while the KPRC radio transmitter site was in the rear of the lot.
-The station became the source of controversy after some television viewers in the United Kingdom claimed to receive its signal on September 14, 1953, three years after the original signal was transmitted.
+The station became the source of controversy after some television viewers in the United Kingdom claimed to receive the signal of KLEE-TV on September 14, 1953, three years after the station abandoned those call letters.
 However, this was actually a hoax.
 Over the years, the Hobby family bought several other television stations, including KVOA-TV in Tucson, KCCI in Des Moines, WTVF in Nashville, WESH in Daytona Beach, and KSAT-TV in San Antonio.

 In March 1972, KPRC-TV moved into a new state-of-the-art studio facility in the Sharpstown area (then part of unincorporated Harris County) where it operated from for 45 years.
 Built on property originally lent to Houston Baptist University, KPRC-TV chose the site to build its new facilities in large part due to its location on the feeder road of the Southwest Freeway.
 The building housed three studios which were suspended from the ground to reduce vibration, and when viewed from space via satellite map, the building resembled a film camera.

-In 1983, the Hobbys sold the Houston Post to MediaNews Group, while the family's broadcast holdings were reorganized as H&C Communications, with KPRC-AM-TV remaining as the flagship stations.
-(KPRC-FM was sold in 1958.)
+In October 1983, the Hobbys sold the Houston Post to the Toronto Sun, while the family's broadcast holdings were reorganized as H&C Communications, with KPRC-AM-TV remaining as the flagship stations (KPRC-FM had been sold in 1958).
 After 40 years under Hobby family ownership, KPRC-TV was sold to The Washington Post Company on April 22, 1994; an attempt to sell the station to Young Broadcasting in 1992 was unsuccessful.
 (The Houston Post was then bought by the Hearst Corporation and absorbed into its Houston Chronicle, with the last edition printed on April 18, 1995.)
-In 2004, KPRC-TV was rebranded "Local 2".
+On September 20, 2004, KPRC-TV was rebranded "Local 2".
 In January 2015, KPRC-TV dropped the "Local" and began simply calling itself "Channel 2".